kstastny/workshop-rabbitmq-messaging/notes.md

 * options. retry with delay - short discussion, or just info, do not go that far
 * https://www.rabbitmq.com/confirms.html watch out for requeue/redelivery loop. consumers should track number of redeliveries
 * nontransient failure - do not retry, reject
+* immediate retry - puts message at the head of the queue, will be processed again. we need some delay

 options, aka https://jack-vanlightly.com/blog/2017/3/24/rabbitmq-delayed-retry-approaches-that-work
     * Simple Wait Exchange and Queue Pattern - only works if the retry time is always the same (messages with longer TTL will block those with shorter!)